The Ultimate Best of Kenya Safari: Above & Below the Equator

 Furthermore, you will gain first-hand insight into an organization that represents the absolute gold standard of African wildlife conservation.
 Lewa’s pioneering anti-poaching frameworks and community-centric programs have successfully reversed extinction trends for the Black Rhino.
 Ultimately, you will return home with profound wildlife imagery paired with wonderful, intimate hospitality memories that define boutique travel at its finest.

 To ensure your photographic success, we have limited this expedition to just six guests.
-Consequently, every photographer enjoys their own entire row in our custom safari vehicles.
+Because of this, every photographer enjoys their own entire row in our custom safari vehicles.
 With Sean or Laurie in the front seat working directly with our world-class trackers, you are guaranteed expert guidance and a reassuring presence every step of the way.
-Whether we are tracking an active predator hunt or waiting for a Gerenuk to stand on its hind legs, our priority remains the same: maximizing your time in the field to capture the extraordinary.
+Whether we are following an active predator hunt or waiting for a Gerenuk to stand on its hind legs, our priority remains the same: maximizing your time in the field to capture the extraordinary.

 Day 1: Touchdown in Nairobi & Reassuring Support